michal-davis/temoa/docs/commodity network notes.md

 This dcumentation segment highlights some of the concerns regarding the integrity of the commodity flow network within Temoa.
-The modeler is advised to be aware of how Temoa processes flow of energy within an energy system and how "escapes" in network integrity can lead to erroneous results.
+The modeler is advised to be aware of how Temoa processes flow of energy within an energy system and how escapes in network integrity can lead to erroneous results.

 Network Flow